appianps/ps-plugin-appianrpa-Snippets/README.md

 #### 2. REST API Snippet

-Class to manage the actions referred to a REST API utility
+The REST API Snippet Class manages the actions referred to a REST API utility

 #### 3. Browser Manager Snippet